Skip to main content

 What is a Smart Building?

 Smart Buildings help save energy by networking intelligent building technologies, increasing the comfort and convenience of users, and ensuring consistently reliable operation.
 While individual building technologies have so far been the focus, Smart Buildings are going a crucial step further: by taking advantage of digitalization and the Internet of Things (IoT) to holistically manage aspects like sustainability, safety and security, and comfort.
 Individual functions and systems share data with one another to add as much value as possible for a building’s users and operator and the environment.
 Smart Buildings intelligently leverage technologies and data to ensure optimal working and living spaces.
-In smart offices and shopping centers, at airports or in hospitals – the future belongs to intelligent buildings.
+In smart offices and shopping centers, at airports or in hospitals.
+The future belongs to intelligent buildings!

 What are the advantages of Smart Buildings?